govorunov/lion-sf/README.md

 It is so simple, we may as well get it accessible and used asap by everyone to train some great models, if it really works 🤞

+### Lion Schedule Free

+This repository also includes **Lion Schedule Free** (LionSF), a variant that eliminates the need for LR schedulers.
+The key difference from standard Lion is the addition of a *sign agreement* mechanism that scales updates based on directional consistency between the momentum and current gradient.
+This allows LionSF to adapt its effective learning rate automatically.

 ### Instructions
 - Learning rate and weight decay: the authors write in Section 5 - `Based on our experience, a suitable learning rate for Lion is typically 3-10x smaller than that for AdamW.
 Since the effective weight decay is lr * λ, the value of decoupled weight decay λ used for Lion is 3-10x larger than that for AdamW in order to maintain a similar strength.` The initial value, peak value, and end value in the learning rate schedule should be changed ***simultaneously*** with the same ratio compared to AdamW, [evidenced by a researcher](https://github.com/lucidrains/lion-pytorch/discussions/1#discussioncomment-5239900).